lankydan/lankydanblog-jamstack/content/blog/2019/corda-signers-subset-of-participants/index.md

 This is because the non-signer is never sent the transaction to sign, but, alas, their code is sitting there waiting to sign a transaction that never comes.
 How sad 😿.
 I'm here to stop the counterparties of your flows from being sad like this one here.

-This is another good teaching moment.
-If you ever see a stack trace like the one above, it is most likely due to miss placed `send`s and `receive`s.
-Either they are in the wrong order or there a missing `send` or `receive`.
+This is also a good teaching moment.
+If you ever see a stack trace like the one above, it is most likely due to misplaced `send`s and `receive`s.
+Either they are in the wrong order or there is a missing `send` or `receive`.
 Run through your code line by line and you should hopefully be able to pin point where the mismatch is.

 ## Differentiating by flag

 This solution is the one that came to me first as it is the easier one to understand.

-A counterparty is notified whether they need to sign the transaction or not.
+A counterparty is notified telling them whether they need to sign the transaction or not.
 Their responder flow will then execute `SignTransactionFlow` or skip over it and go straight to `ReceiveFinalityFlow`.
 Both paths will always receive the flag and call `ReceiveFinalityFlow`.

 An example can be found below: